diem-ai/les_pays_en_chiffres/README.md

 ## Deployment

 ### Prerequisite
 1) You have to install psql tool on your PC.
 You can install [PostgreSql](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) 12.0 to have it

-#### Create environment variable for PostgreSql
-Add posgresql into PATH environment variable
+Note: you have to add posgresql into PATH environment variable
 <code>
 set POSTPRESQL = C:\projets\pgsql\bin
 </code>